 Comparing the results of these scenarios based on a single year's emissions can be misleading.
 Each of these policies alters the resource selection and regional power system operation over the course of the entire study period.
 Figure 3 - 16 shows the annual emissions level for each scenario.
-A review of Figure 3 - 16 reveals that the two social cost of carbon dioxide scenarios, which assume carbon dioxide damage costs are imposed in 2016, immediately reduce carbon dioxide emissions and therefore have impacts throughout the entire twenty year period covered by the Seventh Power Plan.
+A review of Figure 3 - 16 reveals that the three scenarios that assume that the "mid-range" estimate of the social cost of carbon dioxide damage costs is imposed in 2016, immediately reduce carbon dioxide emissions and therefore have impacts throughout the entire twenty year period covered by the Seventh Power Plan.
 In contrast, the other three carbon dioxide reduction policies phase in over time, so there cumulative impacts are generally smaller.